-- remove unlawful discrimination, harassment and victimisation - promote equality of opportunity between people who have a protected characteristic and those who do not - foster good relations between people who have a protected characteristic and those who do not.24
+- remove unlawful discrimination, harassment and victimisation - promote equality of opportunity between people who have a protected characteristic and those who do not - foster good relations between people who have a protected characteristic and those who do not.29

-As a legal obligation, the duty requires public bodies to consider how policies and delivery of services are informed by equality considerations.
-Furthermore, the Equality and Human Rights Commission has sought to ameliorate the negative impact of faith identity by urging the "reasonable accommodation" of religion in public life to promote equality for all groups.
+As a legal obligation, the duty requires public bodies to consider how policies and delivery of services are informed by equality considerations.30 Furthermore, the Equality and Human Rights Commission has sought to ameliorate the negative impact of faith identity by urging the "reasonable accommodation" of religion in public life to promote equality for all groups.
 Given the strong attachment Muslims evince for a faith based identity, this is a commendable suggestion which, from the evidence presented above on discrimination based on grounds of religion, suggests is not being fully observed.

-Labour's 2010 manifesto emphasised legislation enacted by previous Labour governments urging employers to increasingly use equality checks to ensure the legislation was having the desired effect and welcomed the role of trade unions in providing protection and advice to employees and its work to mainstream equality in the workplace.
-However Asian/Asian British, Chinese and other ethnic groups are underrepresented in union membership.26
+Labour's 2010 manifesto emphasised legislation enacted by previous Labour governments urging employers to increasingly use equality checks to ensure the legislation was having the desired effect and welcomed the role of trade unions in providing protection and advice to employees and mainstreaming equality in the workplace.
+However Asian/Asian British, Chinese and other ethnic groups are underrepresented in union membership.31

-The Conservative Party's 2010 manifesto referred to promoting equality of opportunity as "the progressive challenges of our age" stating, "By promoting equality and tackling discrimination, our policies... will give everybody the chance to play their part."27
+The Conservative Party's 2010 manifesto referred to promoting equality of opportunity as "the progressive challenges of our age" stating, "By promoting equality and tackling discrimination, our policies... will give everybody the chance to play their part."32

-The most progressive promise to tackle discrimination and inequality was proposed by the Liberal Democrats whose manifesto acknowledged that discrimination in the workplace was prevalent having a significant impact upon Black and Minority Ethnic communities.
-The party promised to introduce a requirement for name-blind job application forms to reduce sex and race discrimination in employment, initially for every company with over 100 employees.28
+The most progressive promise to tackle discrimination and inequality was proposed by the Liberal Democrats whose 2010 manifesto acknowledged that discrimination in the workplace was prevalent having a significant impact upon Black and Minority Ethnic communities.
+The party promised to introduce a requirement for name-blind job application forms to reduce sex and race discrimination in employment, initially for every company with over 100 employees.33

-^{24.} Equality Human Rights Commission.
+^{29.} Equality Human Rights Commission.
 Public Sector Duty.

-^{25.} ibio
+^{30.} ibid

-^{26.} Ibid. p.8.
+^{31.} ibid. p.8.

-^{27.} Ibid. p.35.
+^{32.} ibid. p.35